hdlguy/alinx/AXU2CG/EDF/readme.md

 sudo sync
 ```

-### Update the Linux boot files without touching the root filesystem (work in progress)
+### Update the Linux boot files without touching the root filesystem
+These commands preserve the root filesystem on partition 3 of the SD card.
+This is useful if you are running Debian or similar and don't want to lose changes.

+WARNING: change /dev/sdX to the SD card device on your machine.
 ```
 # read the boot files from the ESP partition (1)
 rm -rf ./new_esp_contents/